-Decision: In AC 2022-2023, the target was not met.
-Based on the analysis of the AC 2022-2023 results, courses will be refined to increase and improve instruction in the skills of college-level composition, as evident in the cohesion, organization, attention to detail, cultivation of voice, and clarity of thought.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2023-2024.
+Analysis: In AC 2022-2023, the target was not met.
+During AC 2022-2023, courses were refined to increase and improve instruction in the skills of college-level composition, as evident in cohesion, organization, attention to detail, cultivation of voice, and clarity of thought.
+Based on the analysis of the AC 2022-2023 results, in AC 2023-2024, courses were further refined to increase and improve instruction in the skills of college-level composition, as evident in the cohesion, organization, attention to detail, cultivation of voice, and clarity of thought.
+The faculty adapted existing assignments, created new assignments to target this SLO for improvement, and underwent professional development related to best practices for building coherence and scaffolding learning across all four years of a student's degree progress, culminating in their senior project.